 The management board runs the FFA’s business affairs on its own responsibility.
 Peter Dinges is the CEO; Sarah Duve-Schmid and Frank Völkert are his deputies.
 The FFA has a staff of 55 people.
 All fundamental issues within the FFA’s area of responsibility are decided upon by the Administrative Council consisting of 36 members.
 Its members are named – and subsequently appointed by the BKM – from:

 The Executive Committee consists of ten members elected from the Administrative Council and supervises the activities of the ManagementBoard.
 The chairman of the Administrative Council, the former State Minister for Culture and the Media Bernd Neumann, is at the same time the chairman of the Executive Committee.

 Experts from the film industry decide in three independent committees on the applications from the FFA's various funding areas:

 The committee for production and script funding meets in a constantly changing composition with seven members, respectively, while the committee for distribution, sales and video funding has five rotating members.
 The composition for both of these committees are elected by the Administrative Council for three years.
 The committee for cinema funding consists of three members and three deputies who are proposed by the cinema trade associations and elected by the Administrative Council.
 Appointments to all funding committees are made according to a gender-sensitive policy.

 Furthermore, the Administrative Council appointed

-The FFA is a member of the European Film Agency Directors (EFADs) association, an amalgamation of film funding institutions from 31 European countries.
-Peter Dinges, CEO of the FFA, has been the EFADs president since 2014.
+The FFA is a member of the European Film Agency Directors (EFAD), an association bringing film funding institutions from 35 European countries.